🎓 Pensions Academy Lesson 8

 If you have high exit fees to transfer your pension

-While exit fees are rare nowadays (the government has made some moves to prevent them), if you do have them they could be large and significantly reduce your pension fund.
-Where Moneybox has the information from your old provider, we’ll check with you before transferring a pension which has an exit fee – but sadly not all of them tell us, so it’s best to do your research.
+While exit fees are rare nowadays (the government has made some moves to prevent them), if they do apply to your pension, they could significantly reduce the value of your pension fund.
+If you’re looking to transfer your pension to Moneybox, where we have the information from your old provider, we’ll check with you before starting a transfer which has an exit fee – but sadly not all of them tell us, so it’s best to do your research.

 If you have special benefits

 For many, consolidating your old pensions can offer more control, better fees and peace of mind.
-Find out more about How the Moneybox Personal Pension works.
+Find out more about how the Moneybox Pension works in Lesson 10.